IV. FACULTY RIGHTS, PRIVILEGES, AND RESPONSIBILITIES

 4. Student Advising in Departments and Colleges

-Faculty members are expected to advise Rice students.
+Faculty members are expected to advise Rice students (see Rice Policy 220: Undergraduate Academic Advising Policy and the associated Campus Advising Procedures).
 The faculty are organized within their departments to assist undergraduate majors and graduate students in planning their courses of study and their subsequent careers.
 Those faculty who also serve as divisional advisors, associates, and magisters in the residential colleges help freshmen and sophomores choose courses and adjust to college life.

 In certain cases, a faculty member may need specific information concerning advising questions, may want to refer a student to the Office of Academic Advising (OAA), or may need help identifying students at risk.
 In such cases, the Office of Academic Advising's website (https://oaa.rice.edu) may be of help.